ZahraMertens/RegExGist/README.md

 The **OR operator** allows us to create a logical "or" operation.
 As we learned before, a bracket expression does not require a string to match all characters included in the pattern.
 Taking the example of `[a-z0-9]`, the text can include alphabetic **and** numeric characters but it is not mandatory.
 The text could also contain only alphabetic or numeric characters.
 To achieve a similar logic outside of the bracket expression, for example in a grouping construct, we could use the pipe character (`|`).
 The pipe character is used to match characters or expressions of either the left or the right of the | operator.
 For example `(t|T)` will either match `t` or `T`, it can't match both, and is equivalent to `[tT]`.

 ### Flags

+Flags in regular expressions are located after the closing forward slash (e.g. `/....../g`) and define extra functionality or limits for the regex.
+There are 6 different flags in JavaScript:

+i
+With this flag the search is case-insensitive: no difference between A and a (see the example below). g
+With this flag the search looks for all matches, without it – only the first match is returned. m
+Multiline mode (covered in the chapter Multiline mode of anchors ^ $, flag "m"). s
+Enables “dotall” mode, that allows a dot . to match newline character \n (covered in the chapter Character classes). u
+Enables full Unicode support.
+The flag enables correct processing of surrogate pairs.
+More about that in the chapter Unicode: flag "u" and class \p{...}. y
+“Sticky” mode: searching at the exact position in the text (covered in the chapter Sticky flag "y", searching at position)

 ### Character Escapes